meredithcook/meredithcook.github.io/_posts/2025-07-22-five-reasons-to-delete-social-media.md

 [^1]: I technically still have a Twitter (X) account, but can't remember the last time I logged in.
 I also have a LinkedIn account, but does that really count as social media?
 It's a weird animal.
 I maintain both of these accounts with the intent of using them to promote a newsletter at some point in the likely distant future.

+[^2]: There are some reasons why deleting social media is not possible.
+My husband maintains some of his social media accounts for work purposes, for example.
+Additionally, many of my friends have social media and aren't tempted to scroll for hours a day.
+If that's you, then maybe this article isn't for you!
+However, I still encourage you to consider whether you legitmately need it for work and/or whether you legitimately do not have a problem with it.

-[^2]: Of course, you can, and likely will, find other ways to waste your time.
+[^3]: Of course, you can, and likely will, find other ways to waste your time.
 However, these likely won't be as addicting as social media.

 <sub>Photo by <a href="https://unsplash.com/@prateekkatyal?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Prateek Katyal</a> on <a href="https://unsplash.com/photos/neon-signage-xv7-GlvBLFw?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a></sub>